Evolve Or Be Replaced: 12 Emerging Realities Teachers Must Adapt To

 But what if they understood how people learn even half as well as most teachers?
 What if they understood the pros and cons of certain assessment forms (this isn’t rocket science), the inherent limitations of letter grades (there’s no way they don’t already have an instinct for this), or how to coach critical thinking and observation on a daily basis?

 Parents are the sleeping giants in education.
-Think of them as students with 25 years of life experience added on.
-If they had any clue how poorly education serves most students (no matter how “successful” the student navigates education in its current form), they’d redirect anger currently pointed at teachers and principals, and point it instead at policymakers, and perhaps even take up the task themselves as entrepreneurs.
+Think of them as students with 25 years of life experience–and reality–tacked on.
+If they had any clue how poorly education serves most students (no matter how “successful” the student navigates education in its current form), they might redirect anger currently pointed at teachers and principals, and point it instead at policymakers, and perhaps even take up the task themselves as entrepreneurs.

 At least in their current form.